 The Mountain Laurel Chapter of Wild Ones, sponsored by Connecticut College

-Arboretum, meets the first Saturday of the month at 10:00 am at the Olin Science
+Arboretum, meets the Second Saturday of the month at 10:00 am at the Olin Science

 Center, Connecticut College, New London, Connecticut.